DETAILED ACTION

 obtaining a nail trimming tool, the nail trimming tool comprising:

-a first blade and a second blade 221, wherein the first blade forms a first crescent, wherein the second blade forms a second crescent, wherein the first blade and the second blade are oriented to mirror each other on a vertical plane forming a bladed plane, wherein a concave surface of the first blade comprises a cutting edge of the first blade and a concave surface of the second blade comprises a cutting edge of the second blade, wherein the first blade and the second blade are oriented with a space between a portion of the first blade and a portion of the second blade, wherein a nail to be trimmed by the first blade and by the second blade can be placed inside the space; and
+a first blade and a second blade 221, wherein the first blade forms a first crescent, wherein the second blade forms a second crescent, wherein the first blade and the second blade are oriented to mirror each other on a vertical plane forming a bladed plane, wherein a concave surface of the first blade comprises a cutting edge of the first blade and a concave surface of the second blade comprises a cutting edge of the second blade, wherein the first blade and the second blade are oriented with a space between a portion of the first blade and a portion of the second blade, wherein a nail to be trimmed by the first blade and by the second blade is placed inside the space; and

 a handle (31, 32) attached to the first blade and to the second blade, wherein the handle controls the first blade and the second blade such that the first blade and the second blade move into a first position and into a second position, wherein in the first position the first blade and the second blade form the space and the second position, the first blade and the second blade move toward the vertical plane from opposing horizontal orientation;